-Organisation certificates are published in a generally available public directory, and revoked organisation certificates on a revocation list where a party trusting the certificate must check its validity.
-The certification authority provides an online certificate status check service that implements OCSP.
+Citizen certificates are published in a generally available public directory, and revoked citizen certificates on a revocation list where a party trusting the certificate must check its validity.
+The status of the certificate can also be verified in the OCSP service.